- Photo by: Colin Wann

 Private trips cannot be booked directly online based on scheduling, please click here to inquire about specific dates for a private trip.
 Please read through our policies by visiting this page.

-JHMG schedules Granite Peak trips in July and August.
+The Mountain Guides Montana schedules Granite Peak trips in July and August.
 However, late June and early September can also be an excellent time.
 We are happy to schedule a trip for your group any time during the season.
-We are happy to schedule private trips as well.
+We have pre-set dates for Granite Peak trip but we are able to create custom itineraries when needed.

 Equipment